La Comédie humaine

 La Comédie humaine ([la kɔmedi ymɛn]; English: The Human Comedy) is Honoré de Balzac's 1829–48 multi-volume collection of interlinked novels and stories depicting French society in the period of the Restoration (1815–30) and the July Monarchy (1830–48).

 La Comédie humaine consists of 91 finished works (stories, novels, or analytical essays) and 46 unfinished works (some of which exist only as titles).
-It does not include Balzac's five theatrical plays or his collection of humorous tales: "Les Cent Contes drolatiques" (1832–37).
+It does not include Balzac's five theatrical plays or his collection of humorous tales Les Cent Contes drolatiques (1832–37).

-A pioneer of the modern novel, Balzac aims to describe the totality of reality and is interested in realities hitherto ignored in literature, because they were ugly or vulgar.
+A pioneer of the modern novel, Balzac describes the totality of reality as he understood it, and shows aspects of life hitherto ignored in literature, because they were ugly or vulgar.
 He shows in its various forms the rise of capitalism and the omnipotence of money, leading to the disappearance of nobility and the dissolution of social ties.
-The title was chosen in reference to Dante's Divine Comedy.
-But instead of a theological enterprise, the author wanted to be a sociologist and created a non-Manichean universe, where love and friendship hold a great place, and which highlights the complexity of beings and the deep immorality of a social mechanism where the weak are crushed while the crooked banker and the venal politician triumph.

-Gifted with a genius for observation, Balzac created human types that are strikingly true.
+La Comédie Humaine refers to the medieval poem Divine Comedy.
+Balzac's world is grounded in sociology, not theology, where love and friendship are of prime importance and which highlights the complexity of people and the deep immorality of a social mechanism where the weak are crushed while the crooked banker and the venal politician triumph.
+A keen observer, Balzac created human types that are strikingly true.
 Some of his characters are so vivid that they have become archetypes, such as Rastignac, the ambitious young provincial, Grandet, the miserly domestic tyrant, or Father Goriot, the icon of fatherhood.
 He gives an important place to financiers and notaries, but also to the character of Vautrin, the outlaw with multiple identities.
-His work includes a large proportion of courtesans and grisettes, alongside admirable and angelic women.
-The importance he gives to these women and their psychology earned him an enthusiastic female readership very early on.
+His work includes many courtesans and grisettes, as well as admirable and angelic women.
+The importance of these women and their psychology earned him an enthusiastic female readership very early on.

-In spite of the opposition of the Church, this work quickly became a printing phenomenon and obtained an immense repercussion in France and in Europe, deeply influencing the genre of the novel.
+Despite the opposition of the Catholic Church, this work quickly became a printing phenomenon and greatly influenced the development of the novel both in France and elsewhere.
 Translated into many languages, it is still published today and has often been adapted for film and television.